Avunu/web_kiosk/README.md

 - **Experimental**: This project is still in its early stages.
 Expect bugs and breaking changes.
 - **Firefox**: The kiosk is currently limited to Firefox.
 Support for other browsers may be added in the future.
 - **Hardware**: The kiosk is currently limited to x86_64 hardware.
 Support for other architectures may be added in the future.
 - **Static**: The OS, as it stands, is persistent and non-upgradable.
 Software updates require an flake update rebuild.
 This may change in the future.
-(PRs welcome!)
+- **Quirky**: This flake-based project uses a non-standard method for secrets management (see build.sh).
+This may change in the future.

+PRs welcome to address any of these caveats!

 ## Getting Started

 ### Prerequisites

 - Nix package manager installed.
 Visit [NixOS download page](https://nixos.org/download.html) for installation instructions.
-- Basic understanding of Nix and Unix-like environments.
+- Basic understanding of Unix-like environments.

 ### Setup